2025 Disabled Poets Prize

 About the Prize

-Deaf and disabled poets face significant barriers to developing their careers.
-The Disabled Poets Prize brings the work of the winning writers to new prominence, focusing attention on the exceptional work being produced by deaf and disabled writers.
-It is the first poetry prize in the UK specifically for deaf and disabled poets.
+Disabled writers face significant barriers to developing their careers.
+The Disabled Poets Prize brings the work of the winning poets to new prominence, focusing attention on the exceptional work being produced by d/Deaf and disabled writers.

 Judging these awards has been one of the high points of my career, and I am so excited to see what the winners do next